 3) Mail forwarding – It’s likely you’ll want to have important documents from your home country sent to Germany.
 Factor in the relevant costs here.
 For example, I used Canada Post’s mail forwarding service when I fist came to Berlin.
 As I still have financial interests in Canada (even years later), I now use Your Canadian Address, a service that provides me with a Canadian address where I can receive mail.
 The service notifies me whenever I receive a new letter and offers me options to have it couriered to Germany or even scanned/emailed.
 If you’re moving from another part of Germany, Deutsche Post offers mail forwarding services as well.

-A convenience of booking a holiday flat is that the rental fee is usually inclusive, with things like internet, heat, electricity already being taken into account.
+A convenience of booking a short term flat is that the rental fee is usually inclusive, with things like internet, heat, electricity already being taken into account.
 As finding a flat in Germany can be difficult and time consuming, a lot of newbies rent short term flats from companies like Wunderflats or Spot A Home until they find more permanent lodgings.

-For those who will start living in their permanent home right away, there’s a lot more to think about.
+For those who’ll start living in their permanent home right away, there’s a lot more to think about.
 When you list your rental costs in our calculator, you need to specify the total rent including both warm and cold costs.

 Cold rent (Kaltmiete) includes the base rental price before other expenses.
 Warm rent (Warmmiete) includes an estimated amount of additional costs (Nebenkosten).
 Additional costs vary but can include water and heating costs, as well as fees for communal property services like trash removal or general property upkeep.